Montgomery 23

-The design was built by Montgomery Marine Products in the United States starting in 1979, with 20 boats completed, but it is now out of production.
+The Montgomery 23 is a recreational keelboat built by Montgomery Marine Products in the United States starting in 1979, with 20 boats completed.
 Boats were sold complete and ready-to-sail or as kits, with the interior left for amateur completion.

 Design

-The Montgomery 23 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
+The Montgomery 23 is built predominantly of fiberglass, with wood trim.
 The hull is molded with simulated wooden lapstrake construction, to make it look like a wooden boat.
 It has a masthead sloop rig, a nearly-plumb stem, a slightly angled transom, a transom-hung rudder controlled by a tiller and a fixed stub keel with a swing keel.
 It displaces 3600 lb and carries 1530 lb of ballast.

 The boat has a draft of 4.92 ft with the keel extended and 2.42 ft with it retracted, allowing operation in shallow water or ground transportation on a trailer.

 The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settee berths in the main cabin.
 The galley is located on the starboard side at the companionway ladder.
 The galley is L-shaped and is equipped with a two-burner stove and a sink.
 The head is located just aft of the bow cabin on the port side.
 Cabin headroom is 64 in.

 The design has a PHRF racing average handicap of 234 and a hull speed of 6.1 kn.